 “The Bar on Unlimited Pleadings Worries Defense Rights,” Say Legal Experts

 A recent ruling by the Court of Cassation stipulates that lawyers cannot plead “unlimited.”
-Judges can inform them beforehand about the amount of time they have to present their case.
+Judges can inform them beforehand regarding the amount of time they have to present their case.
 During a hearing in Ghent for extending the pre-trial detention of a suspect, a lawyer had only ten minutes to plead, causing him to complain.
 However, the Court specified that there is no law that grants lawyers the right to speak as long as they want.
-The lawyer could not prove that the time constraint affected their right to defense.
-Some fear that this judgment could rush hearings and give the wrong impression of justice.
+The lawyer might not prove that the time constraint affected their right to defense.
+Some fear that this judgment might rush hearings and give the wrong impression of justice.
 Those who oppose the ruling argue that criminal cases require oral arguments and that preventive detention cases require particular attention to the rights of the accused.
 Conversely, some lawyers do not see the constraint on speaking time as a significant issue.
 In correctional cases, for example, the hearings follow a strict schedule, and a lengthy argument may not be advisable.
 Only the assizes allow unlimited time as jury members need convincing.

 Lawyers can no longer plead “unlimited”.
 Judges can tell them in advance how much time they have to present their case, according to a judgment of the Court of Cassation.
 A lawyer had complained because, during an indictment hearing in Ghent for the extension of the pre-trial detention of a suspect, the three judges had granted him only 10 minutes to plead.
-The lawyer could not demonstrate that the limit had affected his right to defence.
+The lawyer might not demonstrate that the limit had affected his right to defence.
 And, above all, the Court specifies that there is no legislation which grants a lawyer the right to plead as long as he wishes.

 This judgment should give the wrong signal, a green light to rush the hearings, in particular to unclog the courts.